CPHB-SOFT-MZ/midterm-assignment/README.md

 # Midterm assignment
-This is the complete midterm assign.
+This is the complete midterm assignment.
 Each section will contain a link to all relevant files and/or repositories.

 ## Project 1 - Testing Real Life Code